Previously …

 length, and surround it with a bracket pair for easier identification

 later.
-I chose to truncate it at 6
+I chose to truncate it at 6.
+The chance of having a hash collision

 should be very low with this length.